TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

 A simple example of printing the subjects of all messages in a mailbox that seem interesting::

-   import mailbox
+   agiza mailbox
    for message in mailbox.mbox('~/mbox'):
        subject = message['subject']       # Could possibly be None.
        if subject and 'python' in subject.lower():
            print(subject)

-To copy all mail from a Babyl mailbox to an MH mailbox, converting all of the format-specific information that can be converted::
+To copy all mail kutoka a Babyl mailbox to an MH mailbox, converting all of the format-specific information that can be converted::

-   import mailbox
+   agiza mailbox
    destination = mailbox.MH('~/Mail')
    destination.lock()
    for message in mailbox.Babyl('~/RMAIL'):